PermanentWave/SetTopAndBottomButtons-Beta-/Old Version/Dummy.md

-Ver 1.06 or less are the same of release version.
+Beta version 1.06 or less are the same of release version.